lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/page.md

 [[locking-down-your-lucee-stack]

-There are two folders, /deploy and /patches under the /lucee-server/ folder which can be used to drop in updates to Lucee,
+There are two folders, /deploy and /patches under the /lucee-server/ folder which can be used to drop in updates to Lucee.

 The /patches folder where Lucee's core jars go (.lco).
 When Lucee starts, it determines which jar in that folder is the latest version and it classloads that one.